The Animus curriculum has been developed with the following principles in mind:

 Each student is assessed with their personalised needs by both classroom staff and other professionals including OT’s, Physiotherapists and SaLT, who are all involved in the care and development of the student.
-After this has been done each student has personalised targets written called ‘Key Progress Objectives’ which are done in partnership with home and other professionals.
-The Key Progress Objectives focus on the four key areas of our curriculum:
+After this has been done each student has personalised goals written which are done in partnership with home and other professionals.
+The Individual Medium Term Plans (IMTP) goals focus on the four key areas of our curriculum:

-Independence is what we want our learners to achieve.
+Independence is what we want our learners to achieve, although we recognise that interdependence is a fundamental characteristic of social interactions and that our learners often rely heavily on others for their sense of self and well-being.
 Along with independence comes a sense of achievement which empowers our learners and raises their self-esteem.
-These include making a choice and personal care (eating, drinking, toileting, getting dressed and undressed, washing.)
+Our learners are generally following the earliest developmental steps towards independence.
+These included making a choice and personal care: eating, drinking, toileting, getting dressed and undressed, washing.
 They will require in all areas of their learning adult support and it is important that this support encourages independent development and reduces the risk of learned helplessness.

-The physical needs of the students are central to their lives and are integrated into a holistic curriculum and for many of our students they will take up a large proportion of the school day.
-The main reasons for including physical movement into the curriculum should be to:
+The physical/ motor disabilities our students have can often be another barrier to early conventional child development.
+The physical needs of the students are central to their lives and are integrated into a holistic curriculum as for many of our students they will take up a large proportion of the school day.

 This aspect of the curriculum has to be carried out in close working partnership with our Multi-Disciplinary Team (MDT) and home.
 The students may not always enjoy or chose for this therapy to take place but it must for the wellbeing of the student.
+As we recognise the importance of bi-directionality of mind-body and will support the students with the tools that are needed to cultivate a feeling of safety.
 As much as possible it is approached in a holistic way into the everyday experiences and activities in the curriculum.
 Many of our therapeutic activities have a strong focus on this area and our students will take part in them (if appropriate) as often as possible in their individualised curriculum/ timetable.
-Although all experiences will offer opportunity for physical development.
+Although all experiences will offer opportunity for physical development and mental wellbeing.

-Good physical health and an active life is important to learning generally for all young people.
+Good physical health and active life’s is important to learning and mental health for all young people.